Last Updated on May 13, 2022

-And at the end I’ve included a bonus for the readers that do want to try out this marketing channel for their store.
+Be sure to read through until the end because I’ve included a bonus for readers that do want to try out this marketing channel for their store.

 Google Shopping works by showing Product Listing Ads (or PLAs) in the Google Search results.
 And your customers probably use Google to find stuff.

-If the most relevant keyword you can come up with has no results (indicated by a -) or only 20 searches/month, there simply aren’t enough people searching for your products.
+If the most relevant keyword you can come up with has no results or only 20 searches/month, there simply aren’t enough people searching for your products.

 On the other hand, if your top keywords have big search volumes, like 20,000 searches /month, you know the potential is there.

-If you have a hard time coming up with good keywords, chances are that your potential customers will struggle as well.
+If you have a hard time coming up with a keyword that people would use, chances are that your potential customers will struggle as well.
 Probably they will find your products in another way than with a Google Search.

-- Unique products: like art of custom jewellery
+- Unique products like the art of custom jewelry

 - T-shirts businesses: your angle needs to be reflected in the search query.
-If you’re trying to sell your brand and no one knows it, you won’t get very far with these types of campaigns.
+Dropshippers beware: if you’re trying to sell your brand and no one knows it, people won’t search for it either.

-Google doesn’t show the product ads in every country.
-At the time of writing these are the supported countries: Austria, Australia, Belgium, Brazil, Canada, Czech Republic, Denmark, France, Germany, India, Italy, Japan, Mexico, Netherlands, Norway, Poland, Russia, Spain, Sweden, Switzerland, Turkey, UK and USA.
+The following countries are supported: At the time of writing these are the supported countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Czech Republic, Denmark, France, Germany, Hong Kong, India, Indonesia, Ireland, Israel, Italy, Japan, Mexico, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, and Vietnam.

-If your country isn’t supported, you could try to run regular text ads with Adwords.
+If your country isn’t supported, you could try to run regular text ads with Google Ads.

-If you ran into similar problems mentioned above, you could explore other types of advertising: Facebook ads are a good alternative for most of the product categories above.
-You’ve got more room and can add your own touch to the ads.
+If you’ve run into the problems described above, you could explore other types of advertising.
+Facebook Ads are a good alternative for most of the product categories mentioned above.
+They are more focused on awareness.

-The biggest challenge to start with Google Shopping is setting up your product feed.
+The biggest challenge to starting with Google Shopping is setting up your product feed.

-It usually involves a lot of trial and error: tweaking excel files, re-uploading product feeds, a lot of finger crossing and winning 🙂
+It usually involves a lot of trial and error: tweaking excel files, re-uploading product feeds and a lot of prayers.

-You don’t need to be a tech expert to make these changes, but you should be comfortable changing things in your stores back-end.
+You don’t need to be a tech expert to make it work, but you should be comfortable with making changes to your ecommerce platform.

 Once your campaigns are up and running you’ll start to see the first results.
 Your main goal is to get more money out compared to what you’re putting in.